32 BEST Things To Do In Kauai 2023

 For another unique and off the beaten path experience on Kauai (and a great way to save money), consider camping on the secluded beach in Polihale State Park.

-As one of the most beautiful beaches on the island, being able to stay overnight and experience the cove when no one else around is unlike anything you could imagine.
+As one of the most beautiful beaches on the island, being able to stay overnight and experience the cove when no one else is around is unlike anything you could imagine.

 Picture camping on a remote beach with lush rugged peaks that looks like they are straight out of the movie Jurassic Park..
 Nothing is quite as sweet.